Honglongwu/Improved-method-for-prediction-of-cancer-prognosis-by-network-learning/README.md

    ##### python ProposedMethod.py [-t top_n_gene_in_ttest][-i n_experiment][-n n_gene][-d dampingfactor][-l limit_of_experiment] mRNA CNA METHYLATION SNP CLINICAL_FILE NETWORK

     - top_n_gene_in_ttest : Parameter of step 1.
-Top N gene showed statistical differences between good samples and poor samples in t-test. ( Default: 400 )
+Top N genes show statistical differences between good samples and poor samples in t-test. ( Default: 400 )
     - n_experiment: Parameter of step 2 and step 3 (t in paper).
 To select a stable and robust feature for random initialization of weights, experiment t times repeatedly in GANs and PageRank step. ( Default : 5 )
     - n_gene : Parameter of step 3 .
 The number of biomarkers selected for each experiment. ( Default: 250 )
     - dampingfactor : Parameter of step 3.
 This is damping factor using in PageRank algorithm ( Default: 0.7 )